Knowledge Base and FAQ

 1. Redemption count exceeded for a license code

-This usually happens because the license has not been put on the iLok but is redeemed into the account, so the customer tries once again to redeem it not realising it needs activating but finds they cannot redeem it again.
+Another reason this usually happens is because the license has not been put on the iLok but is redeemed into the account.
+When the customer tries once again to redeem it not realising it needs activating they find they cannot redeem it again.
 Visit the ‘available licenses’ tab in iLok License Manager and right click it, activate, and select a physical iLok.

 2. Expired demo products are still installed